shuklasp10/concepts/react-notes.md

 ```

 ## useReducer
 Used to manage complex states with custom actions.
+Walkthrough:
+1. Create a state using ```useReducer``` with reducer function and initial value.
+2. Create a reducer function which takes current state and action and changes state according to given actions.
+3. call ```dispatch()``` with actions object to trigger reducer which will change state.
+4. actions object will contain type and payload data.
+5. for safety purpose create a ACTIONS constant and use that everywhere.

+### create state with useReducer
 ```[javascript]
 //App.jsx
 import { useReducer } from 'react'